QuantEcon/lecture-python.myst/_sources/ge_arrow.md

 * Common beliefs across agents

-* A CRRA one-period utility function that implies the existence of a representative consumer whose consumption process can be plugged into a formula for the pricing kernel for  one-step Arrow securities and thereby determine equilbrium prices before determing an equilibrium distribution of wealth
+* A constant relative risk aversion (CRRA)  one-period utility function that implies the existence of a representative consumer whose consumption process can be plugged into a formula for the pricing kernel for  one-step Arrow securities and thereby determine equilbrium prices before determing an equilibrium distribution of wealth

 * Diverse endowments across agents that provide motivations for reallocating goods across time and Markov states